cozette-brown/BROWN-Data-Science-Portfolio/MLStreamlitApp/README.md

 1. **Run the Streamlit App:** Navigate to the MLStreamlitApp directory and run the project with **`streamlit run main.py`
 2. **Upload or Select a Dataset** Select a sample dataset from sklearn.datasets or upload your own .csv file *(NOTE: At this time, the application only supports files which are already prepared for machine learning models.
 Please tidy and preprocess data before uploading.)*
-3. **Select a Target Variable:** For sample datasets, there are already set 'target' variables—but in some cases, you can choose a different variable.
+3. **Select a Target Variable:** For sample datasets, there are already set 'target' variables, but in some cases you can choose a different variable.
 4. **Select a Machine Learning Model:** Choose from Linear Regression, Logistic Regression, K-Nearest Neighbors, or Decision Tree.
 The application will warn you if the selected model is not appropriate for your selected sample dataset.
 5. **Adjust Hyperparameters:** Adjust C for Logistic Regression; Number of Neighbors for K-Nearest Neighbors; and Max Depth, Minimum Samples Split, and Minimum Samples Leaf for Decision Tree.
-6. **View Model Performance Metrics:** Analyze MSE, RMSE, and R² Score for Linear Regression, or Accuracy, Precision, Recall (Sensitivity), and F1-Score for other machine learning models.
+6. **View Model Performance Metrics:** Analyze MSE, RMSE, and R² Score for Linear Regression, or analyze Accuracy, Precision, Recall (Sensitivity), and F1-Score for other machine learning models.
 Each metric summary comes with a short guide to interpreting the results.

 ## Data